 Average initial start-up cost items include: Rent & security deposit – often equaling 3 months’ rent, office furniture, computer hardware and software, setup, installation and consultation fees, business cards and stationery, decorating and remodeling costs, fixtures, counters, equipment & installation, starting inventory, raw materials, tools, deposits with public utilities, legal and other professional fees – Insurance, business licenses and permits, signage , initial advertising and promotions, not to mention operating cash for normal daily office expenses as well.

 All the costs above are mostly one-time expenses, recurring monthly costs are also going to add up as well, such as: Salary of an owner/manager – amount you need to pay yourself, employee salaries, wages, and commissions, payroll taxes or self-employment tax, equipment lease payments, more advertising – print, broadcast and Internet, postage and shipping costs, common office supplies such as – inks, toners, labels, paper goods, etc. telephone, utilities, Internet connection, website hosting bills, maintenance, monthly business insurance, and also business vehicle insurance, plus the monthly interest & principal payments on business loans and company credit cards, production costs – inventory, raw materials, plus more monthly legal and/or other professional fees, and any other miscellaneous mounting expenses that may come up, not to mention another month’s rent that’s due.
+Employment Law solicitors are able to help with all aspects, from new documentations to handling disputes

 This is not a cheap endeavor!
 Now think of how much money can be saved by taking some of the traditional start-up office costs out of the equation.
 This is why Cosharing or Coworking in an office space is catching on fast in the entrepreneur world, with a new mindset on business start-up costs setting in, and the conceptual definition of the “normal” workplace environment being modernly re-invented.